Led by His Spirit

 We can identify with Peter, who immediately wanted to do something for Jesus, Moses, and Elijah, but God’s voice stopped him.
 The law, represented by Moses, and the prophets, represented by Elijah, were fulfilled in Jesus Christ.
 That is why the Father said, “Listen to Him”.
 We do not know what the other disciples thought when these three only were taken by their Master to witness such an incredible thing.

 We are to honor each other and our ministry, our service to God, recognizing that every part of the Body of Christ is needed in unique ways.
-There are gifts differing, and a marvelous variety of callings that fit each of God’s own in a unique way but One Lord.
-Christians can confuse our different gifts and callings as evidence of being unequal, some better than while others are less than.
+There are gifts differing, a marvelous variety of callings that uniquely fit each of God’s own, but One Lord.
+Some confused differing gifts and callings as inequality or unfairness.
+They may covet or resent the more prominent members of the body of Christ.
+Some of the more blessed with outward gifts and callings feel better than others, yielding to pride and self-righteousness.

-We may more easily recognize when someone has a calling we would never want to be our own.
-But does jealousy or resentment burn in our hearts when God chooses to elevate someone above what we have been given?
+Does jealousy or resentment burn in our hearts when God chooses to elevate someone above what we have been given?
+When others get a word of knowledge or prophecy and we do not?
+When some are closer to the leaders and have more authority in the body?
 We know the disciples—at least some of them—fought for the highest place in the Lord, which only God could grant.
 Many still fight for their place, to be the one to minister a word, to be elevated, accepted, and seen by others as equal to everyone else.
+It happened centuries ago with Moses and Aaron:

-Some who have been given very public gifts or ministries may forget this as well, taking honor and recognition as their due rather than remaining humble as a servant is to be.
+Some who have been given very public gifts or ministries may take honor and recognition as their due rather than remaining humble as a servant is to be.
 Others who are insecure in their own spiritual place in the Lord are stung by this, when it is a matter of the other person’s heart, rather than the differences in calling and ministry.
 They forget that God said it is His business, not ours, revealed first with Jacob and Esau:

 “As it is written and forever remains written, ‘Jacob I loved (chose, protected, blessed), but Esau I hated held in disregard compared to Jacob).”
 Romans 9:13 AMP

-This Old Testament account may seem unfair to human reasoning, but it reveals the sovereignty of God in all His doings.
+Old Testament accounts may seem unfair to human reasoning, but they reveal the sovereignty of God in all His doings.
 Israel was His chosen people, for whom He showed His might and power to deliver and prosper according to His will.
 God challenges us to recognize that He is in charge of forming those for honor and those for dishonor.
+It is His business, not ours, whether we understand or not.

 “Look at these people!
 They are arguing with the one who made them.
 Look at them argue with me.
 They are like pieces of clay from a broken pot.
 Clay does not say to the one molding it, ‘Man, what are you doing?’
 Things that are made don’t have the power to question the one who makes them.
 A father gives life to his children, and they cannot ask, ‘Why are you giving me life?’
 They cannot question their mother and ask, ‘Why are you giving birth to me?’”
 Isaiah 45:9-10 ESV

-What a rest that will bring, to be led only by His spirit within us!
-We are not there yet, but we have faith to pursue that prize along with others, to enter into such rest as He has.
 God is a changer of hearts.
 He invites us to be a part of showing forth His rest as He builds faith for it now.
 We rest in His hands as He does His work within and without.
-We are learning to be led only by His spirit:
+We are learning to be led only by His spirit.
+What a rest that would bring, to be led only by His spirit within us!
+We are not there yet, but we have faith to pursue that prize along with others, to enter into such rest as He has.

 “For all who are being led by the Spirit of God, these are sons and daughters of God.
 For you have not received a spirit of slavery leading to fear again, but you have received a spirit of adoption as sons and daughters by which we cry out, ‘Abba!
 Father!’”
 Romans 8:14-15 NASB

-Being led by His spirit is the mark given to us, His sons and daughters.
+Being led by His spirit is the mark given to His sons and daughters.
 He has adopted all of us, chosen us in Him before the foundation of the world.
 There is definitely a difference between slavery, which is bondage, and sonship, which brings freedom.
 Those called to sonship are sons and daughters of God, promised kingly authority as servant-priests to others.
-The calling and election are God’s choice, not our own.
-Such is the qualification for being overcoming sons and daughters of God, joined with Father God, led only by His spirit.
+The calling and election of each person is God’s choice, not our own.
+Such is the qualification for being overcomers, sons and daughters of God, joined with Father God, led only by His spirit.

 “There Elijah entered a cave and spent the night.
 And the word of the LORD came to him, saying, ‘What are you doing here, Elijah?’
 ‘I have been very zealous for the LORD, the God of Hosts,’ he replied, ‘but the Israelites have forsaken Your covenant, torn down Your altars, and killed Your prophets with the sword.
 I am the only one left, and they are seeking my life as well.’